cstby/solo-jazz-emacs-theme/README.md

 You can install this theme with the following `package.el` command:
 `M-x package-install solo-jazz-theme`

-Or if you have `use-package` simply add this declaration to your `init.el`:
+Or if you have `use-package`, simply add this declaration to your `init.el`:
 ``` elisp
 (use-package solo-jazz-theme
   :ensure t